The returns on a content development process usually go one of two ways.

 Step 2: Identify Your Target Audience

-And what good is a content development process if you don’t know who it’s targeting?
+What good is a content development process if you don’t know who it’s targeting?

-But the truth is that you can’t target an audience that matches your customer base.
+But the truth is you can’t target an audience that matches your customer base.
 For the most part, your customer list will contain a wide range of companies—some you always knew would be good fits for your products and others you may never have considered.

-When you make your content more specific, you give yourself an opportunity to become a highly trusted resource for a valuable segment of current or potential customers.
-After determining who your target audience is, ask yourself questions like:
+When you make your content more specific, you allow yourself to become a highly trusted resource for a valuable segment of current or potential customers.

-- How does the target audience discover our content?
+• How does the target audience discover our content?

-- What is the most important factor for this audience when moving from awareness to consideration?
+• What’s the most important factor for this audience when moving from awareness to consideration?

-- Are there any types of content that perform better than others with this audience?
+• Are there any types of content that perform better than others with this audience?

-- Which other brands publish content that our target audience resonates with?
+• Which other brands publish content that our target audience resonates with?

 Step 3: Determine What Makes You Different

-So, what do brands do in response?
-They hunt for the latest and greatest best practices that will ensure they’re publishing content that gets results.
-Except you spend all that time checking off the best practices boxes only to find one thing—that you still aren’t seeing the results you wanted.
+They hunt for the latest and greatest best practices to ensure they publish content that gets results.
+Except you spend all that time checking off the best practices boxes only to find one thing—you still aren’t seeing the results you wanted.

 While some general best practices can help (“write engaging headlines,” “don’t write giant blocks of text,” and “publish consistently”), most of them push you to develop content that looks like everyone else’s.

-Both for individual pieces of content and the bigger content development process, consider how your brand’s approach to market problems can impact messaging.
-You don’t want your content to exist in a sort of no man’s land online where you’re just reiterating recent news.
-Have a specific viewpoint, take a stand, and develop content that showcases what your company believes in.
+Consider how your brand’s approach to market can impact messaging for individual pieces of content and bigger content development processes.
+You don’t want your content to exist online in a no man’s land where you’re just reiterating recent news.

 Step 4: Choose Your Metrics for Content Development Success